 A Potential New Option for Targeted Treatment of Pancreatic Cancer is on the Horizon

-Systemic (intravenous) chemotherapy is currently considered to be the standard of care for pancreatic cancer treatment despite its often debilitating side effects for patients diagnosed with this disease.
-Unlike other tumors with extensive blood supply, pancreatic tumors lack the classical network of tumor-feeding blood vessels.
+the standard of care for pancreatic cancer treatment.
+However, it’s known to cause debilitating side effects for patients diagnosed with this disease.
+Unlike other tumors with extensive blood supply, pancreatic tumors have poor blood supply so systemic chemotherapy may not reach the tumor.
 Thus, the standard of care may be less effective in treating this type of cancer because the blood vessels are critical for transporting systemic administration of chemotherapy to the tumor.

 TIGeR-PaC is currently enrolling locally advanced, unresectable LAPC patients at multiple clinical centers across the U.S. Find a clinical site.